I'm going to let you in on a secret: homemade beauty gifts are beyond easy. Take this rose milk bath, for example.

 While this isn’t strictly skin care, we can’t overlook just how good roses smell!
 They provide an amazing aromatherapeutic benefit—rose scent, especially from the essential oil, helps to relieve anxiety and relax the mind [source] and helps alleviate stress, tension, and even pain [source] in the body.

-It’s perfect for complete relaxation and creating a moment to unwind completely—which is why I think it’s the perfect gift for our favorite teachers!
+Rose milk bath is perfect for complete relaxation and creating a moment to unwind completely.
 Anything that helps them to relax and take a moment for themselves is good in my book as a gift.

 If you’re making this for yourself (or are willing to add extra instructions to your gifted vials), it’s also a fantastic and super gentle body exfoliator.
 Use a handful at a time and rub anywhere that it’s needed, using gentle circular motions to increase blood flow.